Renormalization of the C2HDM with FeynMaster 2: Results

 \subsection{The influence of the different combinations}

-\n The renormalized NLO amplitude for the process $j$ (with $j = \{ h_2 \to ZZ, h_2 \to h_1Z, h_2 \to h_1h_1\}$), which we represent as $\hat{\mathcal{M}}_j$, can generically be written as: \be \hat{\mathcal{M}}_j = \mathcal{M}^{\mathrm{tree}}_j + \mathcal{M}^{\mathrm{loop}}_j + \mathcal{M}^{\mathrm{CT}}_j, \ee where the terms in the right-hand side represent the tree-level amplitude, the non-renormali- zed one-loop amplitude and the counterterms, respectively.
-The latter includes all the counterterms that, after expanding the bare quantities into renormalized plus counterterm, end up contributing to the process $j$.
+\n The renormalized NLO amplitude for the process $j$ (with $j = \{ h_2 \to ZZ, h_2 \to h_1Z, h_2 \to h_1h_1\}$), which we represent as $\hat{\mathcal{M}}_j$, can generically be written as: \be \hat{\mathcal{M}}_j = \mathcal{M}^{\mathrm{tree}}_j + \hat{\mathcal{M}}^{\mathrm{loop}}_j, \ee where $\mathcal{M}^{\mathrm{tree}}_j$ and $\hat{\mathcal{M}}^{\mathrm{loop}}_j$ respectively represent the tree-level amplitude and the renormalized one-loop amplitude, the latter of which can in turn be split according to: \be \hat{\mathcal{M}}^{\mathrm{loop}}_j = \mathcal{M}^{\mathrm{loop}}_j + \mathcal{M}^{\mathrm{CT}}_j, \ee where the terms on the right-hand side represent the non-renormalized one-loop amplitude and the counterterms, respectively.
+Here, $\mathcal{M}^{\mathrm{CT}}_j$ includes all the counterterms that, after expanding the bare quantities into renormalized plus counterterm, end up contributing to the process $j$.
 Now, the set of counterterms that constitute $\mathcal{M}^{\mathrm{CT}}_j$ is just a consequence of such an expansion, and is the same for all the combinations $C_i$.
 The differences between the combinations start when the counterterms are to be given an expression, since the latter in general depend on the combination.
 For example, suppose that $\delta \zeta_1$ contributes to $\mathcal{M}^{\mathrm{CT}}_j$; recalling eq. \ref{eq:CT-params-H}, it is clear that the expression for this counterterm depends on $C_i$.
 Indeed, in $C_4$, $\delta \zeta_1$ is an independent counterterm, so that it is determined by eq. \ref{eq:delta-zeta1}.
 In the remaining combinations, in contrast, $\delta \zeta_1$ is dependent, which means that it is determined by a function (which in general depends on the particular combination at stake) of independent counterterms.
 As a consequence, $\mathcal{M}^{\mathrm{CT}}_j$ will in general have different values according to the combination $C_i$ chosen.
 In this way, the different $C_i$ in general lead to different predictions for the renormalized NLO amplitudes.